Daegu: Elementary schools

+Daegu Sindang Elementary School is a public elementary school located in Dalseo District, Daegu, near the campus of Keimyung University.
+The school's motto is "To raise children who are upright, wise, and strong", and its emblem and flower are the magnolia and pine tree, respectively.
+Daegu Sindang Elementary School has a history of excellence in sports, music and academics, and has won numerous awards in these fields.
+It is also a designated school for creative education and a leading school for after-school programmes.
+In 2020, a group of students from Daegu Sindang Elementary School won first place in the Korean National Championship of the FIRST LEGO League (FLL) robotics competition.
+In 2023, the school student won the prestigious 12th Korea Multicultural Youth Award.

 Transportation

 Rail

 Daegu is the hub of the Korean inland railroad traffic.
 The main railroad of the country, Gyeongbu Line passes through the city.
 The largest railroad station in the city, Dongdaegu Station, has the second largest passenger traffic in Korea after Seoul Station, it is the number one station in Korea for train stops, and the largest train traffic.
 All trains passing through Dongdaegu Station make a mandatory stop.
 The station re-opened in 2004 after extensive renovations serving the KTX highspeed train, Saemaul and Mugunghwa trains.
-All kinds of trains except KTX depart from Daegu Station, an all-new building with cinemas, restaurants and a department store, located near the city centre.
+All kinds of trains except KTX depart from Daegu station, an all-new building with cinemas, restaurants and a department store, located near the city centre.
 It has the tenth largest passenger traffic in Korea.
 Daegu Line branches off from Gacheon station of Gyeongbu Line.

 Metro

 The city also has a metro system, consisting of two heavy rail lines.
 Line 1 crosses the city from northeast to southwest, while Line 2 crosses from west to east.
 Line 3 from northwest to southeast is an elevated monorail.
 All the lines are and will be operated by the Daegu Metropolitan Transit Corporation (DTRO).
 Another line will operate in a few years as a heavy rail system using the Gumi–Daegu–Gyeongsan section of Gyeongbu Line.
 Line 4 is a long-range plan and will be a circle line.
 Fare is 1400 won and 1250 won with a prepaid card.
 There is a free interchange scheme between the metro and bus within an hour of first use for the prepaid card users.

 It started a full-fledged health-sharing stairway project by installing "Seven-color melody health donation stairs" at Shinmae Station and Imdang Station on Daegu Subway Line 2.
 Using these stairs, LED lights turn on with the sound of the keyboard.
 And a donation of ₩10(won) per session goes to those in need (such as pediatric cancer centers and low-income families).